jdnoc/blacklet/index.markdown

 		                                    <h4>A5 Portait Notebook</h4>
 		                                </div>
 		                                <p>
 		                                    We heard your complaints and delivered.
-The A5 size of Blacklet is the perfect balance between page-size and portability.
+The size of Blacklet is the perfect balance between page size and portability.
 		                                </p>
 		                            </div>
 		                        </div><div class="col-md-5 col-md-offset-1 col-sm-6">